 Awareness is a blessing, not a curse.
 Don’t be filled with fear, but be empowered with knowledge.
 It’s a step by step process, but one I want to be a focus for you in June!
 Let me know how your other detox goals are going for ya, and leave any questions or comments below!

 If you’re struggling with health, fitness, or specifically weight gain, I would love to have you on board as a Fit Tutor member.
 Enjoy personal trainer designed workouts in the comfort of your own home, for a very affordable price!
-You also get me as your coach and accountability friend!
-Sign up for your 2 week free trial today!
+You also get me as your nutrition coach and accountability friend!
+Sign up today!

 I love going on this journey with you!